 FGM, often referred to as “female circumcision”, comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for cultural, religious or other non-therapeutic reasons.
 WCPT recognises that change in this practice may require time and great sensitivity to culturally accepted norms, but that every effort should be made to protect girls and women from FGM and to educate and modify behaviour to bring about its elimination.

 The World Health Organization (WHO), together with a wide range of international organisations including WCPT, maintain the view that there is no justification for FGM.
 1

 WCPT recognises the important role that the International Organisation of Physical Therapists in Women’s Health has played in raising awareness of this issue.
 WCPT offers its full support to its position statement on FGM.
 3

 Further, WCPT supports:

-  - the global strategy to stop health care providers from performing female genital mutilation
+- the global strategy to stop health providers from performing female genital mutilation4

-  - the joint WHO/UNICEF/UNFPA policy statement on FGM that promotes policy development and action at the global, regional
+- the joint WHO/UNICEF/UNFPA policy statement on FGM that promotes policy development and action at the global, regional and national levels4

-  and national level

-  - the Cairo Declaration for the Elimination of Female Genital Mutilation
+- the Cairo Declaration for the Elimination of Female Genital Mutilation5

-  - the World Medical Association Statement on FGM and its Resolution on Violence Against Women and Children
+- the World Medical Association Statement on FGM and its Resolution on Violence Against Women and Children6, 7

-  - the International Confederation of Midwives Statement on Female Genital Mutilation
+- the International Confederation of Midwives Statement on Female Genital Mutilation8